 “Do not forget to show hospitality to strangers, for by so doing some people have shown hospitality to angels without knowing it.”
 (Hebrews 13:2, NIV)

 “Hospitality is inviting someone to inhabit your space,” the pastor said.
-I had not heard a more simple yet profound definition of that word before — or since.
+I had not heard a more simple yet profound definition of the word “hospitality” before — or since.

 The writer of the book of Hebrews reminds us to invite strangers to inhabit our space.
 Our spaces are usually cultivated, comfortable, and secure.
 Yet, the stranger often enjoys none of those benefits because he is often far, far from his own home.